abhilashasaroj/CX4240_project/index.md

 ### Quality Prediction Using Logistic Regression
 Logistic regression is applied on the training datatset (66%) of complete dataset.
 The mean accuracy from 3-fold cross validation of this model is 0.55.
 Classification performance of logstic classifier is shown in the confusion matrix.
 True positives for labels 5 and 6 are highest.
 Labels 3,4, 8, and 9 are not getting predicted or classified correctly.
+This could be because of lack of data points for these labels in the dataset, shown previously.

 ![alt text](logistic_confusionmatrix_tale.PNG)

 ![alt text](logistic_confusion_colored.png)

+To check the consequences of overfitting, L2 norm regularized logistic regression model is developed.
+The accuracy of regualrized logistic model on test data with varying value C (inverse of regualrization parameter) is plotted.
+With lower value of C that is higher penalty the accuracy is lower.
+As we increase the value of C the accuracy increases.
+However, it attains a plateau after reaching accuracy of around 0.55.

 ![alt text](performance_of_logistic.png)

-#### Discussion

-### Quality Prediction Using Decision Tree and Random Ensemble Classifier - Abhilasha
+### Quality Prediction Using Decision Tree and Random Ensemble Classifier
 #### Decision Tree Classifier

 ![alt text](Project_saroj.svg)